 Faculty and classes were also instrumental in Curtis’s deepening awareness of the work of the church in the world.
 “During Seminary, my heart grew for the ministry of the church in a big way,” he says.
 “It was, in large part, through church history class.
 This helped me to see more of the bigger picture.
 So when I came back from Seminary, my heart was really stirred.
 I was all the more open to a call to a church.”

 After graduation, Curtis and his family returned to Alaska, where he served for two more years at Alaska Christian College.
-He then accepted a call to serve as the field director for the ECC of Alaska, a job he says can be summed up as being a “shepherd of the church.”
+He then accepted a call to serve as the field director for the ECC of Alaska (now Superintendent of the ECC Alaska Conference), a job he says can be summed up as being a “shepherd of the church.”
 In this role he works with pastors and churches throughout the state, training, encouraging, and helping to develop church leaders for both the city and rural parts of Alaska.
 His time at North Park Theological Seminary played a significant role in developing a deep awareness of God’s love for people in all times and places, something he keeps close to his heart as he is serving others.

 “I realized how deep and wide and broad and high God’s love is for the world, for us, for me.
 I realized that there’s such a depth to our faith, to God’s story, because I was able to read scripture in community—with people from the past, with new friends I made at Seminary.
 It helped me realize how God’s story is the main story, and we’re invited to join in on that and discover that our story is completed in Christ.
 God’s story became a little clearer.
 I still carry that with me.”